oroinc/documentation/crm/admin_guide/security/admin_capabilities.rst

 .. _admin-capabilities-dotmailer-stats:

-Dotmailer Statistic
+dotmailer Statistic
 -------------------

 This capability is meaningful if the system has been integrated with dotmailer.

-Such integration lets users utilize dotmailer as an email campaign engine, as described in the guide on :ref:`Integration with Dotmailer <user-guide-dm-integration>`.
+Such integration lets users utilize dotmailer as an email campaign engine, as described in the guide on :ref:`Integration with dotmailer <user-guide-dm-integration>`.
 In short, the user can synchronize lists of contacts in OroCRM and dotmailer, and use them to create email campaigns in dotmailer and import them to OroCRM.

 The user will be able to see the dotmailer campaign